testfailed/ameira.me/_portfolio/ursa-major-review.md

 ---
 title: "Album Review: Marsicans - Ursa Major"
-description: "A commission for Only A Northern One."
+description: A commission for Only A Northern One.
-excerpt: "Impeccably cements their sheer talent and individuality - each track unequivocally captures the sound and soul of the band."
+excerpt: Impeccably cements their sheer talent and individuality - each track unequivocally captures the sound and soul of the band.
-image: "marsicans_group_shot.jpeg"
-date: "2020-08-20T00:00:00"
+date: 2020-08-28T14:05:35.491Z
+image: marsicans_group_shot.jpeg
-tags: ['review']
+tags:
+  - review
 ---

 Ursa Major impeccably cements the sheer talent and individuality of Marsicans.
 Their long-awaited debut album has a gorgeous feel that instantly connects you with the band and their journey.